 The existence of a binary symbolic dynamics makes it easy to count the number of periodic orbits in the fundamental domain, as in sect.
 15.7.2.
 However, mere existence of these cycles does not suffice to calculate semiclassical spectral determinants.
 We need to determine their phase space trajectories and calculate their periods, topological indices and stabilities.
-A restriction of the periodic orbit search to a suitable Poincaré surface of section, e.g. $r_2 = 0$ or $r_1 = r_2$ , leaves us in general with a 2-dimensional search.
-Methods to find periodic orbits orbit orbit search to a systematic search for all orbits can be achieved only after combining multi-dimensional Newton methods with interpolation algorithms
+A restriction of the periodic orbit search to a suitable Poincaré surface of section, e.g. $r_2 = 0$ or $r_1 = r_2$, leaves us in general with a 2-dimensional search.
+Methods to find periodic orbits in multidimensional spaces have been described in chapter 13.
+They depend sensitively on good starting guesses.
+A systematic search for all orbits can be achieved only after combining multi-dimensional Newton methods with interpolation algorithms

 Figure 37.5: Some of the shortest cycles in collinear helium.
-The classical collinear electron motion is bounded by the potential barrier $-1 = -2/r_1 - 2/r_2 + 1/(r_1 + r_2)$ and the condition $r_i \ge 0$ .
-The orbits are shown in the full $r_1$ - $r_2$ domain, the itineraries refers to the dynamics in the $r_1 \ge r_2$ fundamental domain.
-The last figure, the 14-cycle 0010110110111, is an example of a typical cycle with no symmetry.
+The classical collinear electron motion is bounded by the potential barrier $-1 = -2/r_1 - 2/r_2 + 1/(r_1 + r_2)$ and the condition $r_i \ge 0$.
+The orbits are shown in the full $r_1 - r_2$ domain, the itineraries refers to the dynamics in the $r_1 \ge r_2$ fundamental domain.
+The last figure, the 14-cycle 00101100110111, is an example of a typical cycle with no symmetry.